-The application should be made on a prescribed form available with this Program Announcement.
-It should be submitted to the IBA admissions office, with the processing fee payment challan (payable in all branches of the Faysal Bank in Karachi).
-For applicants outside Karachi, payment can be made and the application material should be deposited at the specified branches of Faysal Bank, along with two passport-size photographs.
+The application should be made on a prescribed form.
+It should be submitted to the IBA admissions office, with the processing fee payment challan (payable in specified bank).
+For applicants outside Karachi, payment can be made and the application material should be deposited at the specified bank, along with two passport-size photographs.
 The applicants will be issued an admit card, which must be brought along with a photo ID to be able to appear in the aptitude test.